yimsea/rDnaTools/README.md

 * Blasr (www.github.com/PacificBiosciences/blasr)
 * Mothur (www.mothur.org)

-rDnaTools also includes the capability to generate high-quality consensus sequences from clusters of ribosomal DNA reads using algorithms included in the Pacific Biosciences SMRT Analysis suite.
-* SMRTanalysis (www.pacbiodevnet.com)

-## Primary Tools ##
+## rDnaPipeline ##

-rDnaTools contains two primary tools for analyzing rDNA sequence data
-* rDnaPipeline
-* rDnaResequencer

-The rDnaPipeline takes as an input PacBio sequence data from ribosomal DNA amplicons, in either FOFN, BAS.H5, FASTA, or FASTQ formate, and runs a sequential series of analyses, similar to Mothur`s Batch Mode.
+The primary tool for analyzing rDNA sequence data is a script called "rDnaPipeline", which takes as an input PacBio sequence data from ribosomal DNA amplicons.
+The pipeline accepts data in either FOFN, BAS.H5, FASTA, or FASTQ format, and runs a sequential series of analyses, similar to Mothur`s Batch Mode.
+The analysis is based on Mothur's recommended SOP for analyzing 454 rDNA sequence tags, with some modifications to account for the unique nature of PacBio's data.

-The rDnaResequencer tool generates consensus sequences from clusters of PacBio ribosomal DNA sequences.
-The Resequencer tool can be called either independently, or as part of the rDnaPipeline.
+If the executables for Blasr and Mothur are in the user's PATH, then basic call to rDnaPipeline.py will look as follows: rDnaPipeline.py <Sequence File> -n <Processors> -A <Reference Alignment> -C <Alignment for Chimera Detection>

+For the reference files, we recommend using the curated SILVA alignments provided on the Mothur website (http://www.mothur.org/wiki/Silva_reference_files).

 ## Citation ##